tebri11/en-for-designers/year-review/index.md

 # Review 🤩

 1. What did you like most about this subject?
 - I really liked your activity.
-How I send us interesting links, videos, and articles.
+How you sent us interesting links, videos, and articles.
 All lessons were very original.
 ---
 2. What did you like least about this subject?
 - Each lesson was something creative, there was no day I didn't like. (only when I was sick :)